-Mr. L. Royce Cumbest, a Director of the Company, is Chairman, President, and Chief Executive Officer of Merchants & Marine Bank and Merchants & Marine Bancorp, Inc. During 2015, Merchants & Marine Bank furnished a number of regular banking services in the ordinary course of business to the Company.
+Mr. L. Royce Cumbest, a Director of the Company, is Chairman, President, and Chief Executive Officer of Merchants & Marine Bank and Merchants & Marine Bancorp, Inc. During 2016, Merchants & Marine Bank furnished a number of regular banking services in the ordinary course of business to the Company.
 The Company intends to maintain normal banking relations with Merchants & Marine Bank in the future.

-In 2015, Mr. John C. Huggins, a retired executive officer of the Company, had total compensation of \$335,666.
-Messrs.
-Billy F. Thornton, Jr., and R. Allen Reaves, executive officers of the Company, had total compensation of \$451,299 and \$450,033, respectively.
+In 2016, Mr. Billy F. Thornton, Jr., and Mr. R. Allen Reaves, executive officers of the Company, had total compensation of \$479,563 and \$499,673, respectively.
 These total compensation amounts were calculated in accordance with SEC rules and regulations.

-The Company does not have a written policy pertaining solely to the approval or ratification of "related party transactions."
-Southern Company has a Code of Ethics as well as a Contract Manual and other formal written procurement policies and procedures that guide the purchase of goods and services, including requiring competitive bids for most transactions above \$10,000 or approval based on documented business needs for sole sourcing arrangements.
-The approval and ratification of any related party transactions would be subject to these written policies and procedures which include a determination of the need for the goods and services; preparation and evaluation of requests for proposals by supply chain management; the writing of contracts; controls and guidance regarding the evaluation of the proposals; and negotiation of contract terms and conditions.
+The Company does not have a written policy pertaining solely to the approval or ratification of "related party transactions" and has a robust system for identifying potential related party transactions.

+- The Southern Company Audit Committee is responsible for overseeing the Code of Ethics, which includes policies relating to conflicts of interest.
+The Code of Ethics requires that all employees and directors avoid conflicts of interest, defined as situations where the person's private interests conflict, or even appear to conflict, with the interests of Southern Company as a whole. - Southern Company also has a Contract Manual and other formal written procurement policies and procedures that guide the purchase of goods and services, including requiring competitive bids for purchases of materials for \$10,000 and above and for purchases of services for \$25,000 and above or approval based on documented business needs for sole sourcing arrangements. - At least annually, each director and executive officer completes a detailed questionnaire that asks about any business relationship that may give rise to a conflict of interest and all transactions in which the Southern Company or a subsidiary is involved and in which the executive officer, director, or a related party has a direct or indirect material interest. - Southern Company also conducts a review of financial systems to identify potential conflicts of interest and related party transactions.

+The approval and ratification of any related party transactions would be subject to these written policies and procedures which include:

+- A determination of the need for the goods and services; - Preparation and evaluation of requests for proposals by the lead support organization; - The writing of contracts: - · Controls and guidance regarding the evaluation of the proposals; and - Negotiation of contract terms and conditions.

 As appropriate, these contracts are also reviewed by individuals in the legal, accounting, and/or risk management/services departments prior to being approved by the responsible individual.
 The responsible individual will vary depending on the department requiring the goods and services, the dollar amount of the contract, and the appropriate individual within that department who has the authority to approve a contract of the applicable dollar amount.
+In the ordinary course of the Southern Company system's business, electricity is provided to some directors and entities with which the directors are associated on the same terms and conditions as provided to other customers of the Southern Company system.